Deerhunter: Touring

 During live shows, Cox has worn sundresses and has performed with fake blood smeared over his face and hands, their live show being "much more savage" than their albums.
 In his explanation of the sundresses Cox has said, "I don't like the idea of going around stage in just jeans and a t-shirt.
 It seems anticlimactic."

-Deerhunter have supported many bands on tour, including Nine Inch Nails, TV on the Radio, Project Pat, Liars, Yeah Yeah Yeahs, Spoon, The Smashing Pumpkins, The Fiery Furnaces, Lower Dens, Ex Models, Battles, and Kings of Leon.
+Deerhunter have supported many bands on tour, including Nine Inch Nails, TV on the Radio, Spoon, The Smashing Pumpkins, The Fiery Furnaces, Lower Dens, and Kings of Leon.